Application process for a patent

 Track your case in our Search Service

 Payment for the application

-You can pay the application fee via Altinn at the same time as you file your application.
+You pay the application fee at the same time as you file your application via our Application Guide or via Altinn.
 Alternatively, we can send you an invoice for the application fee within 10 working days after you have filed the application.
 You will be given a time limit of 4 weeks to pay.
 If you do not pay within that period, the application will be shelved.